- Difficulty: Moderate

 - Preferred Time of Year: May through September with snow during the winter months

-One of the great adventures in Tahoe’s National Forest is the 4×4 Trail to Signal Peak and camping Fordyce Lake.
-The Fordyce Lake area also offers the famous Fordyce Creek Trail.
-The well-known Fordyce Creek Trail is an extremely difficult rock crawling destination in California, known to most of the off-roading experts as just as difficult if not more difficult than the further West, Rubicon Trail.
-While the entrance to Fordyce Creek Trail is off I-80 via Eagle Lakes Rd, Fordyce Lake Road to Signal Peak is located at I-80 via Cisco Road Exit to the Cisco Grove Campground & RV area.
-When it comes to California 4×4 Trails, the options are virtually endless.
-It is hard to pick just one when you head out.
-For this weekend, we selected Signal Peak & Fordyce Lake.
+One great adventure in Tahoe’s National Forest is the 4×4 trail to Signal Peak and camping at Fordyce Lake.
+The area is also home to the challenging Fordyce Creek Trail, known for its tough rock crawling, which many off-roaders consider even more difficult than the Rubicon Trail.
+The entrance to Fordyce Creek is off I-80 via Eagle Lakes Rd, while Fordyce Lake Road to Signal Peak can be accessed via the Cisco Road Exit to the Cisco Grove Campground & RV area.
+California’s 4×4 trail options are endless, and for this weekend, we chose Signal Peak and Fordyce Lake.

-We started off by airing down our tires with the ARB E-Z Deflator and then headed up Fordyce Lake Road to Signal Peak, we then meandered about the Signal Peak Lookout.
-After we had our fill of true nature and stunning views of Tahoe’s National Forest, we headed back down.
-We then traversed over to Fordyce Lake where we were welcomed with surreal landscapes, subtle yet echoing waterfalls, tall lush valley grass, and calm water with rainbow trout jumping.
+We started by airing down our tires with the ARB E-Z Deflator, then headed up Fordyce Lake Road to Signal Peak, where we explored the Signal Peak Lookout.
+After soaking in the stunning views of Tahoe’s National Forest, we headed down and made our way to Fordyce Lake.
+There, we were greeted by serene landscapes, echoing waterfalls, lush valley grass, and calm waters with rainbow trout jumping.

 We started at Cisco Grove Campground & RV and continued up 85 onto Fordyce Lake Road.
 For the first few miles of Fordyce Lake Road, you hug Rattle Snake Creek until you reach the cut off for Magonigia Road, just after Woodchuck Campground.
 Continue left or straight onto Fordyce Lake Road.
 At this section of the trail, the terrain is still gravel, very easy and stock vehicles have more than enough room to cruise around.

-As you head up Fordyce Lake Road a bit further, you will come across the turn off for Sterling Lake which is Sterling Lake Road.
-It is important to note here, that before this turn off is another turn off for upper and lower Lola Montez Lake.
-Sterling Lake Road will take you Camp Robert Cole and the Sterling Lake Campground.
-Sterling Lake sits above Fordyce Lake and drains run-off into Fordyce Lake through the spring and well into the summer.
-During our visit in early August, we were climbing all over the mild flowing waterfall from Sterling Lake to the South East side of Fordyce Lake.
+As you continue up Fordyce Lake Road, you’ll come across the turnoff for Sterling Lake via Sterling Lake Road.
+Before this, there’s another turnoff for Upper and Lower Lola Montez Lake.
+Sterling Lake Road leads to Camp Robert Cole and the Sterling Lake Campground.
+Sterling Lake sits above Fordyce Lake and its runoff flows into Fordyce Lake through the spring and well into summer.
+During our visit in early August, we explored the mild waterfall flowing from Sterling Lake to the southeast side of Fordyce Lake.

 Once you reach the top of the Signal Peak 4×4 Trail, your eyes are blessed with breathtaking views in every direction.
 Look to the North and you will see the Black Buttes, Old Man Mountain and wild wonders of Tahoe’s National Forest.
 Towards the East, you will glimpse down on I-80 and Lake Spaulding.
 South, you will oversee Turtle Lake, Devils Peak, Snow Mountain, Forest Hill Divide and many other peaks.
 This is one of those areas where you can sit, eat and stare for hours.
 But why would you when there is so much more to explore.